toriqiu/toriqiu.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

+Hello!
+I am an incoming Ph.D. student in Societal Computing at Carnegie Mellon University.

+My interests are in responsible applications of machine learning to healthcare and public policy, especially to assist with human decision-making.

+**Contact:** toriq [at] cs [dot] cmu [dot] edu

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->